Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 The following fields are collected:

 - **entryPoint** - Indicates the entryPoint through which ShareSubscriptionView is displayed to the user.

+### Office.OfficeMobile.Copilot.AIFeaturesEnabled

+This event gets triggered on app launch to capture the Copilot features that are enabled in the app.
+The event is used to determine which Copilot powered features are being served to the user across the app.

+The following fields are collected:

+- **Data_Copilot_ConversationId** - A unique GUID that is created when a Copilot conversation is initiated.

+- **Data_Copilot_EntryPoint** - The entry point field indicates the origin of the copilot feature.

+- **Data_Copilot_FeatureActionType** - The type of action being performed (IsEnabled).

+- **Data_Copilot_FeatureName** - A string uniquely identifying the feature within the app.

+- **Data_Copilot_InteractionId** - A unique identifier that the client apps send as part of every Copilot service call.

+- **Data_Copilot_IsUserInitiated** - Represents whether the action was initiated by the users (true or false).

+- **Data_Copilot_SubFeatureName** - A string uniquely identifying the sub feature within the app.

+### Office.OfficeMobile.Copilot.AIFeaturesKept

+This event gets triggered when user accepts the response generated for Copilot features that are enabled in the app.
+The event is used to determine how frequently users are accepting the responses generated for Copilot powered features are being served across the app.

+The following fields are collected:

+- **Data_Copilot_ConversationId** - A unique GUID that is created when a Copilot conversation is initiated.

+- **Data_Copilot_EntryPoint** - The entry point field indicates the origin of the copilot feature.

+- **Data_Copilot_FeatureActionType** - The type of action being performed (IsKept).

+- **Data_Copilot_FeatureName** - A string uniquely identifying the feature within the app.

+- **Data_Copilot_InteractionId** - A unique identifier that the client apps send as part of every Copilot service call.

+- **Data_Copilot_IsUserInitiated** - Represents whether the action was initiated by the users (true or false).

+- **Data_Copilot_SubFeatureName** - A string uniquely identifying the sub feature within the app.

+### Office.OfficeMobile.Copilot.AIFeaturesSeen

+This event gets triggered when user sees the Copilot features that are enabled in the app.
+The event is used to determine which Copilot powered features are being shown to the user across the app.

+The following fields are collected:

+- **Data_Copilot_ConversationId** - A unique GUID that is created when a Copilot conversation is initiated.

+- **Data_Copilot_EntryPoint** - The entry point field indicates the origin of the copilot feature.

+- **Data_Copilot_FeatureActionType** - The type of action being performed (IsSeen).

+- **Data_Copilot_FeatureName** - A string uniquely identifying the feature within the app.

+- **Data_Copilot_InteractionId** - A unique identifier that the client apps send as part of every Copilot service call.

+- **Data_Copilot_IsUserInitiated** - Represents whether the action was initiated by the users (true or false).

+- **Data_Copilot_SubFeatureName** - A string uniquely identifying the sub feature within the app.

+### Office.OfficeMobile.Copilot.AIFeaturesThumbsUp

+This event gets triggered when user likes or dislikes the response generated for Copilot features that are enabled in the app.
+The event is used to determine how users are reacting to the responses generated for Copilot powered features across the app.

+The following fields are collected:

+- **Data_Copilot_ConversationId** - A unique GUID that is created when a Copilot conversation is initiated.

+- **Data_Copilot_EntryPoint** - The entry point field indicates the origin of the copilot feature.

+- **Data_Copilot_FeatureName** - A string uniquely identifying the feature within the app.

+- **Data_Copilot_InteractionId** - A unique identifier that the client apps send as part of every Copilot service call.

+- **Data_Copilot_IsThumbsUp** - Represents whether user liked or disliked the feature response (true or false).

+- **Data_Copilot_IsUserInitiated** - Represents whether the action was initiated by the users (true or false).

+- **Data_Copilot_SubFeatureName** - A string uniquely identifying the sub feature within the app.

+### Office.OfficeMobile.Copilot.AIFeaturesTried

+This event gets triggered when user interacts with the Copilot features that are enabled in the app.
+The event is used to determine which Copilot powered features are being tried by the user across the app.

+The following fields are collected:

+- **Data_Copilot_ConversationId** - A unique GUID that is created when a Copilot conversation is initiated.

+- **Data_Copilot_EntryPoint** - The entry point field indicates the origin of the copilot feature.

+- **Data_Copilot_FeatureActionType** - The type of action being performed (IsTried).

+- **Data_Copilot_FeatureName** - A string uniquely identifying the feature within the app.

+- **Data_Copilot_InteractionId** - A unique identifier that the client apps send as part of every Copilot service call.

+- **Data_Copilot_IsUserInitiated** - Represents whether the action was initiated by the users (true or false).

+- **Data_Copilot_SubFeatureName** - A string uniquely identifying the sub feature within the app.

 ### Office.Omex.Checkout.LoggingEvent